Cookie

 Unfortunately, there is no native capability to share USB over Chrome Remote Desktop.
 This makes the solution less useful for remote workers as it limits the amount of information that can be obtained remotely.
 Without the ability to access external drives, printers, and other USB peripherals, many users will not be able to perform their jobs remotely using Chrome Remote Desktop.

 This is a problem that has plagued Chrome users for years, and a quick look at online forums will turn up a lot of complaints about the lack of USB support.
-People are finding that the limitation severely hinders their ability to use Chrome Remote Desktop.
-To date, there is still no native support in the tool, but there are other ways to implement Chrome Remote Desktop USB redirection.
+To date, there is still no native support in the tool, but there are other ways to implement in Chrome Remote Desktop USB redirection.

-Is there a way to share USB over Chrome Remote Desktop?
+Is there a way to passthrough USB over Chrome Remote Desktop?

 Fortunately, there is a third-party software utility that addresses the inability of Chrome Remote Desktop to share USB devices.
 USB Network Gate solves the problem and enables users to gain full control over USB devices from Chrome Remote Desktop.